 To crowdsource the translation of a software product, you can easily set up a public project on the POEditor localization platform, where contributors can join by themselves to translate strings.
-Here are the steps you need to follow to get a crowdsourcing project started.
+Below are the steps you need to follow to get a crowdsourcing project started.

 1. Create a software localization project

 If you haven't already created a software localization project, go to your account's Dashboard and create a new project.

 In project page, add whatever languages you want to have your software localized in, including the source language.

 3. Import strings from language file

 In the project page, click on Import to bring the strings to be translated to the localization project.
 If your localization file contains keys/string ids, you should also import the translations, in order to set a Default Reference Language.

 4. Set the localization project as public

 In Settings > Advanced, enable Public Project.
 Three more options regarding the public project will appear - set these as you wish.

 5. Share the project's join page